aadi58002/blog/content/guide/Emacs/GettingStarted.md

 ---
 title: Getting Started with Doom Emacs
-slug: Getting_Started
 ---

 # {{ $frontmatter.title }}
 ::: warning
-All the Blogs after Getting started assume that you are using the default config provided by this blog. -> <a href="/example.zip" download>here</a>
+All the Blogs after Getting started assume that you are using the default config provided by this blog. -> <a href="/config.zip" download>here</a>
 :::

 ## How to start Emacs